sopel-irc/sopel.chat/download.md

 ---

 # Installation
-## From Linux repositories (Fedora, Arch)
-The easiest way to install Sopel is from the package repositories.

-For Fedora, just run `sudo yum install willie` in a terminal.

-On Arch, Sopel is available in the AUR.

 ## From PyPI
-Installing from PyPI is the next best way to install Sopel, since it'll handle installing all of the extra stuff you need to run all of the modules properly.
+Installing from PyPI is the best way to install Sopel, since it'll handle installing all of the extra stuff you need to run all of the modules properly.

 Sopel works on both Python 2 and Python 3.
 If you're planning on using Python